ruiyangsong/mCNN/keras+hyperas+multi-GPU.md

 refers to Issue [#16](https://github.com/maxpumperla/hyperas/issues/16) of Hyperas.
 ***

-## issues
+## Issues

-### FailedPreconditionError: lack of intialization of Keras variables when using with TensorFlow
+### 1. FailedPreconditionError: lack of intialization of Keras variables when using with TensorFlow
 **Add this code after compile the model to initialize the variables.
 See issue [#5427](https://github.com/keras-team/keras/issues/5427) of keras for more details.**
 ```python